Home » Cockatiels » What Do Cockatiels Eat? | Diet & Nutrition

 Tip: Don’t forget to also have a cuttlebone or calcium block available for your cockatiel.

-Harrison’s Bird Foods Adult Lifetime Fine 1lb Certified Organic NonGMO Pet Bird Formula
+Harrison’s Bird Foods Bird Food Adult Lifetime Fine Certified Organic Non-GMO Formula Bird Food 1lb

-• GUARANTEED NUTRITIONAL ANALYSIS: With a minimum of 14% crude protein, 6% crude fat, 2.8% omega-6 fatty acids, 0.35%, omega-3 fatty acids, a maximum of 5% crude fiber and 10% moisture, our formula meets the dietary requirements of medium to large birds.
+• GUARANTEED NUTRITIONAL ANALYSIS: With a minimum of 14% crude protein, 5.5% crude fat, 2.7% omega-6 fatty acids, 0.5%, omega-3 fatty acids, a maximum of 5% crude fiber and 10% moisture, our formula meets the dietary requirements of medium to large birds.
 The added fatty acids contribute to a healthy coat and vibrant plumage.
+Give your birds the nutrition they deserve with our premium blend of bird food and bird treats.

 Male grey cockatiel parrot eating grass.